Ficool

 Laudis went to his tent, avoiding all the strikes coming from her.
 He lay on the material placed on the sand.
 It was constantly sinking deeper and deeper, but it stopped after a while.

 'What the hell was that?
 It wasn't Will, was it?
-It couldn't be him, he looked similar, but he had a pierced hand.
+It couldn't be him; he looked similar, but he had a pierced hand.
 The one I know would regenerate it, but it can't.
 There are two possibilities.
 First, it was a hallucination caused by exhaustion.
 Second, it was a physical being with impressive magic skills.
-It was capable of masking its presence, disappearing, manipulating my vision, and erasing any of its traces.
-It would have to be a Shadow element user for sure.
+They were capable of masking their presence, disappearing, manipulating my vision, and erasing their traces.
+They would have to be a Shadow element user for sure.
 At least it went away when I bit my hand,' the youth thought.
 He was checking it, especially concentrating on the left marks.
 Suddenly, he noticed something frightening.
-The heptagon with the star appeared on it.
+A heptagon with a star appeared on it.
 It was like a tattoo.
-When the boy touched it, he felt heart pain.
+When the boy touched it, he experienced heart pain.

 'An unknown mark on my hand was engraved.
 It's white, the same colour as Will's.
 I have to ask him about it, it's too dangerous to play with it alone.'